ShenhanQian/slurmui/README.md

 `-c` cluster name.

-`-i` update interval in seconds, disabled by default.
+`-i` update interval in seconds, 5 by default.
+Set to 0 to disable.

 Due to the difference between slurm settings, the program can fail when parsing results from `sinfo`.
 Therefore, you need to specify the cluster name for special cases.